brianmutualaid/brianmutualaid.github.io/_posts/2021-01-04-wireguard-openbsd.md

 match in on vlan200 from vlan200:network to any rtable 2
 ```

-Save your changes and reload your ruleset to apply the changes.
+Save your changes and reload the ruleset to apply them:

 ```
 pfctl -f /etc/pf.conf